TLT hero banner

 Investment consultant and fiduciary manager monitoring

-• Trustees have been used to sending a statement to the Competition and Markets Authority (CMA) by early January each year, confirming their compliance with requirements in relation to investment consultants and fiduciary managers.
+• Since 2019, trustees have years been required to send a statement to the Competition and Markets Authority (CMA) confirming the extent to which they have complied with requirements in relation to investment consultants and fiduciary managers.

 In 2023, watch out for: